Energy generation

 Wind power

 Onshore wind energy is the driving force of renewable energies, which is becoming increasingly important for the future.
 Wind is permanently available in suitable places, the actually used area by wind turbines is small and the investment costs decrease steadily.
-CEZ has 14 wind farms with a total installed capacity of almost 720 MW.
+CEZ has more than 15 wind farms located in the Czech Republic, germany and France, with a total installed capacity of almost 170 MW.

 Germany